frgfm/tech-brewing/_posts/2022-05-27-laptop-selection.md

 ---
-title: How to choose your new laptop :computer:
+title: How to choose your new laptop
 description: Getting the right knowledge and tools to easily select your new laptop.
 comments: true
 hide: true